Valafi/UE5-Style-Guide/README.md

 <details>
     <summary>Why?</summary>

 During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
 Because this work may be ongoing, these team members may wish to put their assets on a project's source control server.
-Not all teams require use of Developer folders, but ones that do use them often run into a common problem with assets submitted to source control.
+Not all teams choose to use the Developer folders, but the ones that do use them often run into a common problem with assets submitted to source control.

 It is very easy for a team member to accidentally use assets that are not ready for use, which will cause issues once those assets are removed.
 For example, an artist may be iterating on a modular set of static meshes and still working on getting their sizing and grid snapping correct.
 If a world builder sees these assets in the main project folder, they might use them all over a level not knowing they could be subject to incredible change and/or removal.
 This causes massive amounts of re-working for everyone on the team to resolve.